Message Passing-Based Joint Channel Estimation and Signal Detection for OTFS with Superimposed Pilots: Simulation Results

-Fig. \ref{FIG:Compare} shows the BER performance of the three OTFS receivers SP-DD receiver, SP-DD-D receiver, and SP-BEM-MP receiver \cite{Liu2022a}.
-For these three schemes, we compare their performance after the first iteration and convergence.
-With only one iteration, all three receivers show poor BER performance due to the poor accuracy of channel estimation obtained using the low power pilots.
-After convergence, the BER performance of the SP-BEM-MP receiver is the best, followed by the SP-DD-D8 receiver, and the SP-DD receiver shows the worst performance.
-When BER = $10^{-3}$, there is about 0.6 dB difference between performance of the SP-BEM-MP receiver and the SP-DD receiver, while the difference between the SP-BEM-MP receiver and the SP-DD-D receiver is less than 0.2 dB.
-In addition, when BER = $10^{-3}$, compared to the SP-DD receiver, the SP-DD-D8 receiver has a gain of about 0.4 dB.
+Next, we evaluate the BER performance of the proposed scheme, and Fig. \ref{FIG:Compare} shows the BER performance of the four OTFS receivers, i.e., SP-DD receiver, SP-DD-D receiver, SP-BEM-SP receiver and SP-aided-SP receiver.
+For these four schemes, we compare their performance after the convergence.
+After convergence, the BER performance of the SP-BEM-MP receiver is the best, followed by the SP-DD-D2 receiver and SP-DD receiver, and the performance of the SP-aided-MP receiver is the worst.
+When BER=$10^{-3}$ and the speed is 500 km/h, the performance difference between the SP-BEM-MP receiver and the SP-DD/SP-DD-D2 is about 1 dB, while the difference between the SP-BEM-MP receiver and the SP-DD/SP-DD-D2 receiver is less than 0.6 dB, when BER=$10^{-3}$ and the speed is 125 km/h.
+From Fig. \ref{FIG:Compare}, we can see that the BER of the SP-DD-D2 receiver is slightly lower than that of the SP-DD receiver.
+To sum up, compared with the SP-DD receiver, the SP-DD-D receiver has slightly better BER performance, with the pilot power reduced by 1.2\% and the PAPR of the signal dropped by 4\%.